nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 ### External-engine benchmark

-`scripts/external_bench.py` compares mtxdb with libmdbx and SQLite for the same generated workload.
+The external benchmark compares mtxdb with libmdbx, SQLite, and Fjall for the same generated workload.
 The figures below are from one benchmark host, not a claim about every disk or production Matrix workload.
 The run used an Intel Core i5-8600K (3.60 GHz), 32 GB of DDR4-2133 memory, and the repository on a 3.6 TB Seagate ST4000NM0115 SATA HDD.
 The system volume was a 256 GB Crucial MX300 SATA SSD.
 Filesystem, library-version, durability-setting, and cache-state details